Visual & Critical Studies - Grangegorman

 Course Content

-The MA Visual and Critical Studies is a twelve-month, full-time or twenty-four-month, part-time programme divided between core modules, including Discourses in Contemporary Art and Design, Research Methods, and a Discipline-Specific Seminar Series, and modules designed to provide core and advanced skills in critical and historical research.
+The MA Visual and Critical Studies is a twelve-month, full-time or twenty-four-month, part-time course divided between core modules, including Discourses in Contemporary Art and Design, Research Methods, and a Discipline-Specific Seminar Series, and modules designed to provide core and advanced skills in critical and historical research.
 In the final semester/s, students deliver a final thesis in their chosen area of study.

 Students of Contemporary Visual Culture benefit from an extensive library, access to local art and design archives, the possibility of collaboration with local and national arts institutions, and the opportunity to work with faculty on live research projects.